chemfiles/chemfiles/doc/src/devdoc/internals.rst

 a :ref:`Format <class-Format>`.
 These are pure abstract class defining the interface for reading and writing data.

-Adding new formats and tweaking behaviour of existing formats should be done either in the ``File`` implementation for everything related to interactions with the actual file, or in the ``Format`` implementation for everything related with parsing data from the file.
+Adding new formats and tweaking behavior of existing formats should be done either in the ``File`` implementation for everything related to interactions with the actual file, or in the ``Format`` implementation for everything related with parsing data from the file.